 There are several former Rossoneri greats who would later play for Chelsea, too, perhaps none greater than Ruud Gullit.
 We also had the pleasure of the services of Marcel Desailly, George Weah, Andriy Shevchenko and Thiago Silva.
 It is quite some crossover!

-Watch the Blues back at Stamford Bridge when we take on Bayer Leverkusen and AC Milan in the VisitMalta Weekender!
+Watch the Blues against AC Milan in the VisitMalta Weekender!
 Click here for tickets.